Hedera Hashgraph (HBAR): Complete guide

 How to sell HBAR

 To sell HBAR, you can simply follow the steps above, except select “sell HBAR” instead of buy.
 This will let you sell your HBAR for BTC on Binance.
+Warning: Binance offers cryptocurrency derivatives which the regulator banned from sale to UK consumers in January 2021.

 Hedera Hashgraph HBAR wallets